BOSTON -- It seemed like a fitting way to end this back-and-forth series.

 "I think [Blackhawks coach Joel Quenneville] wanted to get me back out there, but I was too nervous after getting that goal.
 I just told him to keep me off."

-Just like that, the destiny of an already historic Stanley Cup Final had shifted.
+In the blink of eye, the destiny of an already historic Stanley Cup Final had suddenly shifted.
 And before the Bruins could come to terms with what had just taken place, the Blackhawks were celebrating on the ice and passing around the Stanley Cup.
-Chicago's players all agreed it was unlike anything they ever had seen.
+Chicago's players all agreed it was unlike anything they had ever seen.

 Throughout Chicago's roster, there was a general consensus this dream season could not have possibly ended in a more surreal fashion.
 This was a team, after all, that stormed out of the gate to open the 2012-13 season by earning a point in 24 straight games (21-0-3).
 In the end, the Blackhawks finished the way they began -- with the pedal to the metal.

 As for the Bruins, the stars seemed aligned for a team that had taken the lead on Milan Lucic's goal with 7:49 remaining in the third period.
-But a momentary lapse in the team's stout defensive system forced Boston to contend with how it would come back next season.
-It was a cruel fate for a team that matched the Blackhawks stride for stride in the Final.
+But a momentary lapse in the team's stout defensive system forced Boston to suddenly contend with how it would come back next season.
+It was a cruel fate for a team that matched the Blackhawks stride for stride in this series.

 "It's a tough way to lose a game, tough way to lose a series," Bruins captain Zdeno Chara said.
 "On the tying goal, it was a quick play.
 The third goal there was a shot from the point and a deflection, I believe."